 During a renovation in 1979, the last word in the tagline “Where the West Remains” was changed to “Lives,” feeling that the former sounded unpleasantly similar to mortal remains.
-Now a local landmark, the Welcome Arch is one of the most photographed spots in Colorado.
+Now a local landmark, the Welcome Arch is arguably the most photographed spot in Golden.

 8. Jolly Rancher

 Dorothy and Bill Harmsen opened their first ice cream store at 1113 Washington Avenue in June 1949.
 Called Jolly Rancher, the name was intended to evoke a fun, Western hospitality.
 Jolly Rancher ice cream and confections were a terrific hit, but sales slumped during the cold winter months.
 So, the Harmsens turned their attention to making hard candies in fruit flavors.
 One of their “hottest” lines were the ever popular cinnamon Fire Stix.

 Jolly Rancher expanded rapidly and opened franchised stores in multiple locations, including Nebraska and Wyoming.
 In 1951, candy production was moved to the Sugar Bar Ranch factory in Wheat Ridge.
 That plant, at 5060 Ward Road, closed for good in 2002 and was finally demolished in 2005 to make way for new residential development.